NinevaStudios/nineva-docs/docs/ue-plugins/monetization-unreal.md

 # Changelog

+---

+2.0.2

+- IMPROVED Update Android billing client version to 6.0.1
+- FIXED Period unit bug on iOS

+---

 2.0.1

-+ FIXED Some crash on iOS
+- FIXED Some crash on iOS
-+ IMPROVE Updated billing client on Android to v5
+- IMPROVE Updated billing client on Android to v5

 ---

 1.0.0

-* Initial release
+- Initial release

 ---